-These compliance pressures cannot be fully adhered to without the right solution to secure mobile messaging.
+These compliance pressures cannot be fully addressed without the right secure mobile messaging solution.
 This means solutions that loop in the third-party cloud apps over which many enterprises currently have zero visibility.
 Data retention requires that companies extend archiving to third-party mobile messaging platforms, such as WhatsApp, Telegram, and Signal.

 Tens of thousands of messages are often exchanged monthly on mobile messaging platforms.
 But the teams responsible for ensuring that these messages don’t contain security or compliance risks cannot get their arms around even 10% of these messages.
 They simply have little to no access to the data.

-Even with 66% of companies planning to increase their cybersecurity spending to enhance their defensive postures, the effectiveness of a company’s cybersecurity stance still relies upon (1) how willingly its employees will adhere to them and (2) how the cybersecurity platform affects employee productivity and communication.
+But even with these plans to increase cybersecurity spending to enhance defensive postures, the effectiveness of a company’s cybersecurity stance still relies upon (1) how willingly its employees will adhere to them and (2) how the cybersecurity platform affects employee productivity and communication.
 Even now, some people still identify cybersecurity as a hindrance to their work processes.